 PART I: How to Choose a Customer Success System Like a Pro

 1. Have a list of what you need from the CSM software

-This is a bit basic but worth remembering that not all customer success teams will experience the same level of satisfaction from the same customer success system.
-The choice you make has to specifically suit your team, your engagement model (high touch or mainly tech touch) and will depend on your company’s lifecycle stage (startup or enterprise).
+This is a bit basic, but worth remembering that not all customer success teams will experience the same level of satisfaction from the same customer success system.
+The choice you make has to specifically suit your team, and your engagement model (high touch or mainly tech touch), and will depend on your company’s lifecycle stage (startup or enterprise).

 In other words, what you require from customer success software depends on your current business needs.
 To make the best decision, you should write all these down before you start to shop for one.
 I’ll start with a few tips on how to choose a customer success software and then explain how to implement one.
 If you already made up your mind about which customer success solution you are going to acquire (or already have but not fully implemented it yet) – go ahead and skip to the second portion of this blog where I’ll expand on how to get the most out of your customer success system implementation.

 2. Inspect your options before making a final decision

 Granted, you may fail to find a single customer success solution that exactly matches the list of the current requirements.
 However, before making your final decision, you need to find out what the market has.
 There are currently a few customer success solutions to select from on the market.
 Find out if the software you intend to purchase can provide the customer analytics you need, and whether it can integrate with other key customer systems you’re currently using.
 Then you can compare and score customer success software solutions before making your decision.
 Make sure you assign a higher weight to requirements that are important and a lower weight to the ones that are ‘nice to have’ before calculating your final score.
 You can find many web pages dedicated to helping you with your research, take this one, for example, from TrustRadius.